anirudhs123/Neural-Recommender-system/README.md

 ## Key Contributions

 1. The Neural Embedding based recommender was built for handling sparse input data.
 2. The Bi-Partite graph based association recommender was used for considering co-occurrences among items and to consider higher order proximities among the items.
+The Bi-partite graph based recommenders were built using Louivan community partition and Apriory algorithms.
 3. Item-Item association recommender was built based on Apriori algorithm

 ## People